 The principle of caveat emptor applies, so a buyer will have to make its own enquiries relating to contaminated land issues associated with an asset.
 The starting point is that a buyer of assets (as opposed to shares) will inherit liability for environmental issues.
+In a share sale scenario, buyers will step into the shoes of the vendor.
+Therefore, they may be responsible not only for the contamination of, or pollution arising from, currently owned or occupied land/facilities, but also for historic environment liabilities.
+They will be exposed to the same environmental enforcement actions as the vendor would have been.
+Environmental due diligence should be carried out to assess the environmental risk.
 Typically, a buyer will try to pass on liability for clean-up of contaminated land to the seller through seller warranties or an indemnity, but the buyer remains primarily responsible.
+The buyer will become the legal owner in "control" of the environmental issue and will therefore be vulnerable to enforcement action.

 A seller can indemnify a buyer in relation to any civil liability (including the costs of clean up) it would otherwise have for contamination.
-However, as a matter of public policy, there may be issues with enforcement to cover any criminal fine or penalty.
+However, as a matter of public policy, it is not possible to indemnify against criminal liability.